 These programs are costly to manage, so is customer support, etc..

-I want you to learn where you can obtain the best instruments and how to use them, by yourself, for yourself, and keep all the profits for yourself!
+We share with you all the best instruments so you can learn and trade by yourself, for yourself, and keep all the profits for yourself!

 FOMO : Fear Of Missing Out, it’s what I’m trying to kill with my indicator.